Farmell History, Family Crest & Coats of Arms

 Farmell Spelling Variations

-hundred years, the English language had no fast system of spelling rules.
+Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Farmell were recorded, including Farnell, Farnel, Farnall, Farnyll, Farnill and many more.

 Early Notables of the Farmell family (pre 1700)

-Another 78 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Farmell Notables in all our PDF Extended History products and printed products wherever possible.